Fluid Kinematics

 ρt+(ρV)=0\frac{\partial \rho}{\partial t} + \nabla \cdot (\rho \vec{V}) = 0

-For Steady Flow: The mass flow rate entering equals the mass flow rate leaving.
+For steady flow, the total mass flow rate entering a control volume equals the total mass flow rate leaving.

 m˙in=m˙out\dot{m}_{in} = \dot{m}_{out}